Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: A Simplex Method with Bound Perturbations

-Here, the conditions of \Cref{cor:easytouse}, which are that the objective and constraint matrix are fixed, all rows of the constraint matrix have norm equal $1$, the right-hand side and bound vector and the objective are sampled appropriately, are satisfied.
+Here, the conditions of \Cref{cor:easytouse} are satisfied: the objective and constraint matrix are fixed, all rows of the constraint matrix have norm no greater than $1$, the right-hand side and bound vector and the objective are sampled appropriately.
 Our Phase II algorithm returns its solution after an expected number of pivot steps no more than

+where $N$ is defined in \Cref{lem:N} and indicates the expected maximum absolute objective value of any feasible solution.

-Based on our observations, which can be found in \Cref{sec:bythebooksimplexfindings}, plausible values for the remaining parameters are a mean width of $M \leq 100$, tolerances of $\feastol = \opttol = 10^{-6}$ and a maximum absolute objective value of $N \leq 10^4$.
+Based on our observations, which can be found in \Cref{sec:bythebooksimplexfindings}, reasonable values for the remaining parameters are a mean width of $M \leq 1000$ and tolerances of $\feastol = \opttol = 10^{-6}$.
+The expected maximum absolute objective value, which appears in the logarithm, should easily be bounded as $N \leq 10^9$.

-Besides the optimal basic feasible solution to the primal, the algorithm will yield the optimal basic feasible solution $(\vey^*, \ves^*, \vet^*) \in \R^{n+2d}$ to the intermediate dual linear program
+Besides the optimal basic feasible solution to the primal \eqref{eq:perturbed-LP}, the algorithm will yield the optimal basic feasible solution $(\vey^*, \vet^*) \in \R^{n + n + d}$ to the intermediate dual linear program

 We can now verify that the primal dual solution pair satisfy the approximate feasibility and complementary slackness conditions described in \Cref{sub:introbythebookproperties}.
 The primal feasibility conditions